-- 1. To build a sense of unity and emphasize the character and countenance of the individual as the most important aspect, instead of the body, clothing, or the financial status clothing may imply; - To avoid the constant struggle of deciding what "individual styles" may be appropriate at school.
+- 1. To build a sense of unity and emphasize the character and countenance of the individual as the most important aspect, instead of the body, clothing, or the financial status clothing may imply; - 2.
+To avoid the constant struggle of deciding what "individual styles" may be appropriate at school.
 Augustine Christian Academy wishes to avoid being in a position of making value judgments that may be in conflict with parental decisions as much as possible; - 3.
 To maintain a sense of modesty for Augustine Christian Academy and neatness in our dress and to emphasize the importance of appropriate dress for any occasion.
 It has been observed that students who dress appropriately for the occasion perform at a higher level.

 Augustine Christian Academy will strive to limit confusion in enforcing the dress code and uniform policy.
-The House Sponsors and Headmaster will determine whether a student is in violation of the dress code, either in fact or attitude.
 To help us be consistent in our dealings with the issue of uniforms, the following guidelines will be implemented with regard to dress code and uniform infractions.